-Member of the Executive Management Committee Joined VCBank in 2005 16 years' experience institutions in the Middle East.
-Prior to joining VCBank, he was a senior member of the Middle East Private Equity team at Bank Al Khair (formerly Unicorn Investment Bank).
-Previously, he worked in the Direct Investment Group at Kuwait Finance House Bahrain, and the Investment Division of BBK.
-Mr. Al Abbasi holds a BSc degree in Accounting from the University of Bahrain.
+Member of the Executive Management Committee Joined VCBank in 2005 17 years' experience

+Mr. Al Abbasi has specialised experience in private equity and investment banking, having worked with several leading financial institutions in the Middle East.
+Prior to joining VCBank. he was a senior member of the Middle East Private Equity team at Bank Al Khair (formerly Unicorn Investment Bank).
+Previously, he worked in the Direct Investment Group at Kuwait Finance House Bahrain, and the Investment Division of BBK, Mr. Al Abbasi holds a BSc degree in Accounting from the University of Bahrain.